Axis Security Development Model

 Solution status aggregates security status for a set of components that make up the solution.

 The first part of the solution status is the analysis coverage of the components.
-This helps solution owners understand if the security status of the solution is known or if it is not.
+This helps solution owners understand whether the security status of the solution is known or unknown.
 In one perspective it helps identify the blind spots.

 The rest of the solution status contains metrics that capture the security quality of the solution.
 We do that by looking at the security work items that are linked to the components in the solution.